[column width=”1/1″ last=”true” title=”” title_type=”single” animation=”none” implicit=”true”]

 • Currently Not Collectible (CNC) status—due to your financial hardship, the IRS will suspend collection activity against you.
 This is just a temporary fix, until your financial condition approves.
 It is a valuable resolution option because it can allow you time to get your finances in order.

 Taxpayers needing tax help with regard to a potential or current tax evasion issue should seek the advice of a tax attorney.
-The San Diego Tax Attorneys at Delia Law have many years of tax resolution experience and will competently represent you before the IRS.
-Please call for a no-cost tax attorney consultation for tax resolution at (619) 639-3336.
+The IRS Tax Attorneys at Delia Law in San Diego have many years of IRS tax resolution experience and will competently represent you before the IRS.
+Please call for a no-cost tax attorney consultation for tax resolution.
 We look forward to helping you.

 [/column]